Coalfire-Research/Red-Baron/modules/aws/dns-rdir/README.md

 # dns-rdir

 Creates a DNS Redirector server in AWS.
+SSH keys for each instance will be outputted to the ssh_keys folder.

 # Example